 The Australian Capital Territory (ACT) is home to Australia’s capital, Canberra, also known as the ‘bush capital’ due to have preserved bushland including mountains within the city itself.
 While the ACT contains only one National Park, Namadgi, it covers approximately 46% of the territories land mass and provides a large range of easily accessible walks of varying distances and complexity.
 I may be biased but there are some truely amazing walks located in Namadgi National Park that are well worth a visit.

 The following walks are listed by distance from the shortest to the longest.
 Click on each link for a full write up of each walk including how to get there.

-Pleaser Note: That due to the 2020 bushfires the Yankee Hat Rock Art Site is still closed and some road are impacted.
-Ideally drop in at the visitors centre to confirm access to some walks.
+Pleaser Note: That due to the 2020 bushfires the Yankee Hat Rock Art Site and a number of other walks are still closed and some roads are impacted.
+Ideally drop in or call the visitors centre to confirm access to some walks.

 Canberra’s main waterfall walk that you can also do as a short walk from the carpark

 A short little walk that provides a good overview of the southern end of the Namadgi National Park.

 The Mount Aggie walk is one of three hill walks in this area and is the shortest and easiest of the three.

 The walk to the ‘Belfry’ along Orroral Ridge is an easy walk to get some great views of the valley below.

 The Shanahans Mountain Walk is another of the walks located at the southern end of the Namadgi National Park on the way to Adaminaby.

 Once you have done all the main walks in Namadgi National Park you may feel like spreading your wings a bit and heading down towards the southern end of the park; and the southern part of the ACT.
 There is just something about this end of the park that feels ‘wilder’ than the more well known central park.